Gloucester prison.

 Gloucester, Barrack Square,

-Gloucester, is now a category B adult local
+now a category B adult local prison and young offender remand centre.
+It was

-this time and there were also separate cells for debtors of both sexes.
-The
+separate cells for debtors of both sexes.
+The original single large wing still

-original single large wing still holds those remanded or recently convicted.
-A
+holds those remanded or recently convicted.
+A wing for young offenders was

-wing for young offenders was added in 1971 and a new gatehouse, administration,
+added in 1971 and a new gatehouse, administration, visits and stores blocks

-visits and stores blocks were built in 1987.
+were built in 1987.
+The prison closed in

 Executions at Gloucester.